-Bridgton Academy is committed to challenging and helping our young men develop the academic skills, study skills, self-discipline, and self-confidence necessary to succeed in college.
+Bridgton Academy is committed to challenging, and helping, our young men to develop the academic skills, study skills, self-discipline, and self-confidence necessary to succeed in college.

-Bridgton Academy offers a liberal arts curriculum, with many courses eligible for transferrable college credit in our College Articulation Program (CAP).
+Bridgton Academy offers a liberal arts curriculum, with 14 courses eligible for transferrable college credit in our College Articulation Program (CAP).

 Because our students are older, we are able to emulate the college environment and experience, yet with more structure and support than they would have in college.

-Consequently, the Bridgton Academy year is a true transition year - a Year That Makes The Difference in a student's success in college and beyond.
+Consequently, the Bridgton Academy year is a true transition year - The Year That Makes The Difference in a student's success in college and beyond.

 Want to see what life is like at Bridgton Academy through a student's and his parent's perspective?
 Click and watch the videos: http://bridgtonacademy.org/admissions/bridging-the-gap/.